ceari/edacc_web/specification.rst

 benchmarks will only appear by name without further details in the web interface.
 Registration and submission of solvers or benchmarks is no longer possible.

+Visible information of each testing experiment:

+- Live progress page showing the individual runs of a competitor's solvers as they are being executed.
+- List of instances shown with their name only.
+- List of all solvers the competitor submitted (more precisely the solver configurations created by the organizers with the parameters specified by the submitter)
+- Results as specified in the "Results" section below but restricted to the competitors own solvers.

 **4. Solver Resubmission phase:**

 *4.1 Organizers:*
 It is up to the organizers how they want to handle updated versions and feedback to the competitors.
-One possibility is to rerun the experiments of the testing phase with the updated solvers and let competitors access the same information as in the last phase.
+One possibility is to rerun the experiments of the testing phase with the updated solvers.

 *4.2 Competitors:*
 During this phase competitors have the opportunity to resubmit solvers, if bugs or compatibility issues with the cluster/system occured during the solver testing phase.
 It is not possible to submit new solvers.
 Only solvers submitted during the second phase can be updated with new versions.

+Competitors have access to the same information as in the last phase.

 **5. Competition phase:**